david-llamas-roman/davidllamasroman.com/README.md

 ##### Header
 On all pages, we can find a header with links that allow us to switch between the different sections.

-##### Main content

 ##### Footer
 On all pages, we can find a footer with only a copyright notice.

+##### Main content

 ### UI
 #### Logo
 <p align="center"><img src="./frontend/public/img/dlr.svg" alt="dlr logo" width=100></p>

-The logo reflect that I started out as a nobody and, over the time, I have evolved to become in the person that I am today.
-Always following a plan.
+The logo reflects my evolution both professionally and personally.
-- The squares that constitute the 3 steps stairs represent the plan ("Always following a plan").
-That figure is normally related with the fact of do something thinking carefully.
+- The squares that form the 3 steps of the staircase represent the plan I have always followed to become who I am today.
+This figure is typically associated with acting thoughtfully and analyzing the situation carefully.
-- The 3 steps stairs represent the grow that I have in somethings related with me like my profesional career or my content creator career.
-That object is normally related with the grow.
+- The staircase symbolizes my growth in the profesional field.
+It is normally related with the progress and development.
-- The fonts of the acronym (DLR - David Llamas Román) are different, because represent my personal evolution.
-I started, for example, with a closer mind (therefore, I chose a serif font, more classical) and, over the time, I have evolved to become in the person that I am today literally (therefore, I chose 2 san-serif fonts.
-One more futurist than the other).
-Everyone evolves and I was not going to be less.
+- The fonts used for the acronym (DLR - David Llamas Román) are different to represent my personal evolution and the changes in my mindset over time.

 #### Fonts